 “Finally, a seasoned professional explained to Miles that when jazz players improvise, they interpret music’s structures, reshape them and build new structures together,” said Morse.
 “In jazz, so-called ‘wrong notes’ transform what is given and lead the musicians and audiences to new experiences.”

-In his Ph.D. research Morse has interviewed some of these people “in the margins,” including a woman referred to as “Sophie.”
-She told of the stress in trying to hold down a job when you hear voices and your seemingly bizarre external behavior causes people to avoid you.
+In his Ph.D. research, Morse interviewed some of these people “in the margins,” including a woman referred to as “Sophie.”
+She told of the stress of trying to hold down a job when you hear voices and your seemingly bizarre external behavior causes people to avoid you.
 And after she was given a clinical diagnosis of schizophrenia, her only experience was exclusion.

 At Mental Health America, Morse has seen the harmful effects of this exclusion for people with schizophrenia or another disorder.
 “Those diagnoses become a very basis for identity,” he said.
 Responding to that, in his research he asks, “How do we create a supportive community for these people, an alternative community?”